Invitation (Uhm Jung-hwa album): Singles and promotion

 The album's lead single, "Poison", is an electronic dance track influenced by techno and hip-hop, with a music video that featured actor Cha Seung-won when he first worked as a fashion model.
-The album's second single and title track, "Chodae", is a minimalist production backed by a disco rhythm, while its lyrics express a fascination with the opposite sex.
+The album's second single and title track, "Invitation", is a minimalist production backed by a disco rhythm, while its lyrics express a fascination with the opposite sex.

 Uhm Jung-hwa performed her debut live concert, Temptation of a Thousand Years, on November 28 and 29, 1998, at the Education and Culture Center in Yangjae-dong, Seocho-gu, Seoul, with two concerts on both days.
 The concert was themed as to declare a "transformation" from "an innocent girl to a mature woman", with Uhm's intent to create a "dramatic" stage with a storyline—similar to productions by American singers Madonna and Michael Jackson.
 Kim Gap-sik of DongA commented that she resembled the Roman god Janus, in that Uhm showcased both a "seemingly subtle sexy look" and a barefaced "girl next door" persona over its duration.
 The concert was especially notable for showing the uncut "Invitation" music video with Uhm's upper body nudity scenes.
 Cable channel Catch One broadcast the concert on November 30, 1998, and it was later released on VCD.